-The six legal counsel divisions perform a wide array of tasks for the agency.
-These include providing legal advice to other areas of the agency, demographic analysis, issuing legal opinions, acting as a liason to other areas of government, issuing written decisions related to access to public information and reviewing public bonds.
+The legal counsel divisions perform a wide array of tasks for the agency.
+These include providing legal advice to other areas of the agency, responding to public information requests, responding to public information requests, issuing legal opinions, issuing written decisions related to access to public information, and reviewing public bonds.

-The General Counsel Division provides legal research and advice to the Attorney General, his staff and other divisions of the office regarding a wide variety of constitutional and statutory issues.
-The Division drafts and reviews agency administrative rules, procedures and policies.
-The Division also drafts, reviews, and negotiates contracts and agreements on behalf of the agency; coordinates the approval process for outside counsel contracts and invoices for all state agencies; and consults with and advises state agencies on contract matters as attorneys for the state and legal advisors to the state's contract management team.
+The General Counsel Division provides legal research and advice to the Attorney General, his staff, and other divisions of the office regarding a wide variety of constitutional and statutory issues.
+The Division assists in the drafting and review of agency administrative rules, procedures, and policies.
+The Division also drafts, reviews, and negotiates contracts and agreements on behalf of the agency and coordinates the approval process for outside counsel contracts and legal invoices for all state agencies.
 The General Counsel Division provides required legal sufficiency reviews of Comprehensive Development Agreements required by the Transportation Code.
-The Public Information Coordinator's Office, which is part of the Division, handles all public information requests received by the Agency; oversees the Agency's responses to each request; and provides Public Information Act training.

 The Open Records Division issues written decisions related to access to public information under Chapter 552 of the Government Code.
 The division also provides legal advice and research to the Legislative and Executive branches of state government and coordinates and participates in regional and statewide conferences on access to public information.
 The division operates a hotline to provide general information and to facilitate the resolution of disputes between governmental bodies and private citizens as issues arise regarding open meetings and open records laws.